z-olpin/reorder-pdf-for-handbinding/README.md

 _______________________________________

-## Development

-I am hoping to improve this program by
-* supporting additional binding formats and styles
-* creating a simple web-based GUI
-* collating and re-orienting pages to single sheets of variable dimensions.
-* reflowing / formatting pdf content to allow for major adjustments to page-dimensions (IMO the standard 8.5 x 11 ratio is not an especially friendly format for most books).

-Happy to collaborate if you have any other ideas or want to work on any of the improvements above!

 ## Usage

 This is a single python script that you can run from your terminal.
 Verify you have Python3 installed: